If you’re planning on pursuing your legal career in the golden state, read on to learn more about how to become a lawyer in California!

 Convinced California is an excellent place to kickstart your legal career?
-This guide will share all of the steps you need to take to become a lawyer in this state!
+This guide will share all of the steps you need to take to become a lawyer in Los Angeles!

 Compared to other states, California has a few extra steps aspiring lawyers have to take before representing their first client.
 Here’s a comprehensive breakdown of what these steps entail: